-Laser radiation or noncoherent light has a wavelength- and radiant exposure-dependent capability to alter cellular behavior in the absence of significant heating.20 Phototherapy uses light with wavelengths between 390 and 1100 nm and can be continuous wave or pulsed.
-In normal circumstances, it uses relatively low fluences (0.04-50 J/cm2) and power densities (<100 mW/cm2).21 Wavelengths in the range of 390-600 nm are used to treat superficial tissue, and longer wavelengths in the range of 600-1100 nm, which penetrate further, are used to treat deeper-seated tissues (Fig. 2).4 Wavelengths in the range of 700-750 nm have been found to have limited biochemical activity and are therefore not often used.1 Various light sources used in LLLT include inert gas lasers and semiconductor laser diodes such as helium neon (HeNe; 633 nm), ruby (694 nm), argon (488 and 514 nm), krypton (521, 530, 568, 647 nm), gallium arsenide (GaAs; >760 nm, with a common example of 904 nm), and gallium aluminum arsenide (GaAlAs; 612-870 nm).19 A wide range of LED semiconductors are available at lower wavelengths, the medium of which contains the elements indium, phosphide, and nitride.
-One question that has not yet been conclusively answered is whether there is any advantage to using coherent laser light over noncoherent LED light.22 Although some medical practitioners treat deep tissue lesions using focused lasers in "points," in dermatology, the use of LEDs is becoming increasingly common owing to the relatively large areas of tissue that require irradiation.
+Laser radiation or non-coherent light has a wavelength and radiant exposure dependent capability to alter cellular behavior in the absence of significant heating.20 Phototherapy employs light with wavelengths between 390-1.100 nm and can be continuous wave or pulsed.
+In normal circumstances, it uses relatively low fluences (0.04-50 J/cm2) and power densities (< 100 mW/cm2).21 Wavelengths in the range of 390 nm to 600 nm are used to treat superficial tissue, and longer wavelengths in the range of 600nm to 1,100nm, which penetrate further, are used to treat deeper-seated tissues (Figure 2).4 Wavelengths in the range 700 nm to 750 nm have been found to have limited biochemical activity and are therefore not often used.1 Various light sources used in LLLT include inert gas lasers and semiconductor laser diodes such as helium neon (HeNe; 633 nm), ruby (694 nm), argon (488 and 514 nm), krypton (521, 530, 568, 647 nm), gallium arsenide (GaAs; > 760 nm, with a common example of 904 nm), and gallium aluminum arsenide (GaAlAs: 612-870 nm).17 A wide range of LED semiconductors are available at lower wavelengths, whose medium contains the elements indium, phosphide and nitride.
+One question that has not yet been conclusively answered is whether there is any advantage to using coherent laser light over non-coherent LED light.22 While some medical practitioners treat deep tissue lesions using focused lasers in "points", in dermatology the use of LEDs is becoming increasingly common due to the relatively large areas of tissue that require irradiation.